clowdr-app/clowdr-app.github.io/content/resources/Organizer Guides/managing-the-content-in-your-program-with-clowdr.md

 draft: false

 ---
-We know content is at the center of your community - and consequently, content management tends to be one of the most laborious parts of running a conference.
+We know content is at the center of your community - and content management tends to be one of the most laborious parts of running a conference.

 Clowdr makes it easy to manage content, and empowers organizers to delegate and automate parts of the content management process to reallocate time to other critical parts of the event - such as building community and connections.